3 Silent Confidence Killers (and How to Fix Them)

 Once you catch a negative thought, challenge it.

-Everyone has awkward moments.
-It doesn’t define me.
+Try: Everyone has awkward moments.
+They don’t define me.

 The goal isn’t to force yourself into unrealistic positivity.
-The goal is to replace harsh self-criticism with balanced, compassionate thinking.
+It’s to replace harsh self-criticism with balanced, compassionate thinking.

 Confidence grows when your inner voice becomes supportive instead of critical.